devops329/devops/instruction/serviceTesting/serviceTesting.md

 ### Login

 Next on our list is to test the `[POST] /login` endpoint.
-We need to do this because it is necessary to login before we can call our last endpoint.
+We need to do this now because it is necessary to login before we can call our last endpoint.

 This test is a little more complex because we have to deal with the authorization token.
 However, other than the authorization header and the change from a `get` request to a `post` request, it is pretty similar to the previous test.